I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_capabilities.md

 ### -field MaxFieldTestsPerPacketCoalescingFilter

 The maximum number of tests on packet header fields that can be specified for a single packet coalescing filter.
-For more information about packet coalescing, see <a href="netvista.ndis_packet_coalescing">NDIS Packet Coalescing</a>.
+For more information about packet coalescing, see <a href="https://msdn.microsoft.com/500FBF0F-54D9-4675-8E2D-447387DA8798">NDIS Packet Coalescing</a>.

 <div class="alert"><b>Note</b>  Network adapters that support packet coalescing must support five or more packet header fields that can be specified for a single packet coalescing filter.
 If the adapter does not support packet coalescing, the miniport driver must set this value to zero.</div>
 <div> </div>